Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 Make it easy for him to convince them.

-Give him all the red sparkly ammo he needs to get a rousing standing ovation because he found such a great supplier.
+Give your buyer all the REAL sparkly ammo he needs to get a rousing standing ovation because he found such a great supplier….THAT MEETS EVERYONE’S NEEDS!

 14. Your buyer expects you to be direct.